immersve/immersve-docs/docs/guides/authentication.md

 ## SIWE Authentication

+The use of web3-native authentication mechanisms within the context of card issuance mean that the same level of protection to a user's funds in self-custodial wallets is applied to their activities as a cardholder.

 Accounts are identified by way of blockchain addresses.
 Proof of ownership of an address is based upon a process of authentication by way of verification of [EIP-4361](https://eips.ethereum.org/EIPS/eip-4361) challenges signed by the private key underlying an address.
 Upon successful authentication, Immersve will issue an access token for subsequent use in interactions with the Immersve API.

 Subsequent requests for protected resources from the Immersve API may be authenticated by supplying the access token in the `Authorization` header.